 How to measure dissolved oxygen in water?

 Several different sensor types can be used to measure dissolved oxygen in water.
 Sensors are typically classified as electrochemical or optical; these can be further classified into polarographic, pulsed polarographic and galvanic.
 The typical sensor types are listed below:

 - Optical dissolved oxygen sensors.
 OPTOD sensors work by measuring the interaction between oxygen and luminescent dyes after exposure to blue light.
 The sensor measures the altered wavelengths that indicate the presence of oxygen.
 OPTOD sensors are supported on the Libelium Smart Water Xtreme IoT platform, with stainless and titanium sensors (depending on freshwater or salt-water deployments).

 - Polarographic (and pulsed polarographic) dissolved oxygen sensors.
-Polarographic sensors are considered a type of electrochemical sensor utilises electrodes, semi-permeable membrane, and an electrolyte solution.
+Polarographic sensors are considered a type of electrochemical sensor utilises electrodes, a semi-permeable membrane, and an electrolyte solution.
 When the sensor is measuring oxygen levels, dissolved oxygen diffuses across the membrane – when consumed at the cathode, this creased a reaction that can be measured by the sensor (therefore measuring the oxygen content).

 - Galvanised dissolved oxygen sensors have electrodes made from dissimilar metals (i.e. anode = zinc, lead or active metal; cathode = silver or noble metal) and feature a membrane and electrolyte as with the polarographic sensors.
 The galvanised DO sensors use the concept of self polarisation.